cran/BACA/inst/doc/BACA.md

     - **colors**,  specify the colors used to distinguish down- and up-regulated gene lists.
 The default value is c("#009E73", "red").

-    - **cod.term**, indicate whether the code of the terms/annotions must be added.
+    - **print.term**, indicate the information to print out for each annotation: name and/or description.

 BACA uses external packages and assumes that they are installed.
 Packages to install and load before to use BACA: **RDAVIDWebService** and **ggplot2**.